superfaz/chain-of-actions/README.md

 - **raise an error** when the id doesn't exist in the database or if the connection is not available,
 - **failed unexpectingly** if the server run out of memory during the operation.

-To achieve this, the library proposes the following types:
+To achieve this, the library proposes the following result types:

 - `SuccessResult<Data>` - represents the successful result of an operation
 - `FailureResult<Error>` - represents the error raised by an operation